galaxyproject/training-material/Dev-Corner/tutorials/visualizations.md

 # Part 1

-The visualization we would like to write is a tool that shows the number of aligned reads per chromosome, of a BAM file.
+The visualization we are going to create in this tutorial, is a tool that shows the number of aligned reads per chromosome of a BAM file.
 The first thing we need to do is to come up with a name.
 Let's call it *alignment_rname_boxplot*.
 Note that the reference sequences (usually chromosomes) to which we align are named `RNAME` in the BAM/SAM specification.